Faithfulness Evaluation for Decoder-only LLM Attributions with Controlled Retained Information: Prompt Details

 \section{Prompt Details}

-The whole prompts are shown in Tab. \ref{tab:prompt-final}.
-For Llama, we add some special tokens in the end of the input text to ensure the model is output in a formatted manner.
-These special tokens are: "\text{<|start\_header\_id|> assistant <|end\_header\_id|> \\n}".
-These special tokens are the first tokens that Llama always outputs when it outputs content.
+The full prompts are shown in Tab. \ref{tab:prompt-final}.
+For Llama, we add some special tokens at the end of the input text to ensure that the model outputs text in the desired format.
+These special tokens are: "<|start\_header\_id|> assistant <|end\_header\_id|> \textbackslash n".
+These tokens correspond to the assistant header expected by the Llama chat template.
 If we don't force the model to output them, it might not output them according to our format, which could lead to incorrect output during deletion and insertion evaluation.
 However, this requirement does not apply to Mistral.